Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Applicability regions for dispersion relations

 of foci $z=\pm1$.
-This means that $A^2$-$B^2$=1, i.e., the $A$ semi-axis along the real axis is larger than that along the imaginary direction, $B$.
+Here $A^2-B^2=1$, i.e., the $A$ semi-axis along the real axis is larger than that along the imaginary direction, $B$.
 The size of this ellipse of convergence is given by the real $z^{max}=A$ where it first touches a singularity of $\im F(s,t)$, i.e., reaches the double spectral region.

-In this report we have to consider four Lehmann ellipses.
+In this report, we have to consider four Lehmann ellipses.
 The reason is that we have been discussing both $\pik$ and $\pipikk$ scattering, which correspond to the $s$-channel and $t$-channel of the same amplitude $F(s,t,u)$, respectively.
-Therefore, we are interested in both the $s$-channel partial-wave expansion, using the $z_s$ variable, and the the $t$-channel partial waves in terms of the $z_t$ variable.
+Therefore, we are interested in both the $s$-channel partial-wave expansion, using the $z_s$ variable, and the $t$-channel partial waves in terms of the $z_t$ variable.
 Note that these are ``external'' variables, in the sense that they are not integrated inside dispersion relations.
 However, we also use each one of these $s$-channel and $t$-channel partial-wave expansions with respect to the $z_{s'}$ and $z_{t'}$ ``internal'' variables, respectively.
 All these Lehmann ellipses give rise to different constraints on the applicability of the dispersion relations.

 Let us now see how all these constraints limit the applicability region of different kinds of dispersion relations.